pbain63/top-js/README.md

 # top-js
-JavaScript codes of The Odin Project
+JavaScript codes from "The Odin Project"